-Reminders.
-We all need them.
+Reminders: We all need them.
 We all provide them.
 We all rely on them.
 No one is perfect and no one is going to be able to remember every appointment, meeting, or event, important or not.
 This is why we have reminder systems, such as alarm clocks, Google calendar, paper calendars, post-it notes, and an alert system for our phones, just to name a few.
 In the story to follow, it is important to understand that even though the names and places are fictitious, this is based on true events.

 “This is our appointment card for you to keep so you don’t forget about your next appointment.”

-This story sounds like it could have had a happy ending, right?
+This story sounded like it could have had a happy ever after ending, right?
 Unfortunately and disappointingly, no. Because even though Sara remembered her appointment, the Dentist did not.
 He didn’t email or call her and Sara immediately felt unimportant.
 It was a terrible feeling and, since she was looking for a dentist who might actually take care to prevent her from slipping through the cracks, she went searching for a new one.

 Can you blame her?

 This story is only one of many about patients who have been forgotten by their Dentists.
 Why?
 The simple answer is that they do not have a decent reminder system in place.
 Appointment cards are handy, but they should not be your only reminder.
 The truth is that if they are not plastic and currently containing a form of currency, they will end up getting lost well before the appointment date.
-If you want to give your prospective patients a happy ending, be proactive with your practice by implementing a reminder system that will get the job done properly and keep track of all your patients.
+If you want to give your prospective patients a happy ever after ending, be proactive with your practice by implementing a reminder system that will get the job done properly and keep track of all your patients.

 It just so happens, we have an excellent automated reminder system that can do it all!
-Not only can you keep track of your patients with appointments, you can make sure that your recalls don’t slip through the cracks, either.
+Not only can you keep track of your patients with appointments, but you can also make sure that your recalls don’t slip through the cracks, either.
 MaxiReminder has the ability to send recalls and reminders via email and text (yes text, too!
 We’re that advanced!)